 Welcome to the Bury St Edmunds Past & Present Society, and the wonderful Spanton Jarman Photographic Collection.

 The Society was formed in 1960 to promote and encourage an interest in the history of our town and its surrounding area.
 To this end we hold a series of lectures each year from October through to March on topics of local history.
-From this year the meetings will be held in the newly restored Medieval Guildhall in Guildhall Street, Bury St Edmunds.
+Meetings are held in the newly restored Medieval Guildhall in Guildhall Street, Bury St Edmunds.

 The Society’s NAME is taken from the title of a book by Thomas Carlyle (1795-1881), the eminent author, biographer and historian.
 Published in 1843, its title was Past and Present.
 Carlyle devoted the whole of Book II to a description of life in the Abbey of St Edmund.
 The earliest edition of the Jocelin of Brakelond’s Chronicle, edited by John Gage Rokewode (a member of the Gage family of Hengrave Hall) was published by the Camden Society in 1840.
 This, of course, gave only the Latin text, and Carlyle’s brilliant English version made it available to those who had not had a classical education.